DocumentationBook/SphinxDocumentation/docs/_sources/tutorial/rest/headers.rst.txt

    Sixth-Level Title
    '''''''''''''''''

-You can extend the numbers even more by using a pair of overline and underline elements (also known in Docutils as document titles versus section titles marked with only underline elements), for example, as proposed in `PEP 12 <https://peps.python.org/pep-0012/#section-headings>`_::
+You can extend the number of levels even more by using a pair of overline and underline elements (also known in Docutils as document titles versus section titles marked with only underline elements), for example, as proposed in `PEP 12 <https://peps.python.org/pep-0012/#section-headings>`_::